quantavil/obsidian/Testing/Testing Basics.md

 - **Reliability**: How capable to maintain the required level of performance over period of time
 - **Usability**: How simple it is for the users to understand, learn and operate the software.
 - **Efficiency**: economically does it consume available hw resources to maintain the required level of performance of its function
-Maintainability:  How simple it is to analyze the sw, make changes and test those changes whenever modification became necessary
+- **Maintainability**:  How simple it is to analyze the software/sw, make changes and test those changes whenever modification became necessary
-Portability: How simple it is to install, remove or replace sw and how easy it is for other sw to integrate with it.
+- **Portability**: How simple it is to install, remove or replace sw and how easy it is for other sw to integrate with it.

 ## Software Testing